LydiaNiu/stats107_final/README.md

-## stats107_final

-##How do different sleep disorders (Insomnia vs. Sleep Apnea) differ in sleep quality and stress level?
+### How do different sleep disorders (Insomnia vs. Sleep Apnea) differ in sleep quality and stress level?

 # 1. Variables: